Euthalia lubentina: Larva

-Armed with ten pairs of long, horizontally projected, very delicately branched spines.
-Colour grass green with a dorsal row of large purplish-brown angulated spots each with or without a small pure white diamond spot in its middle, these dorsal spots placed on the anterior half of the 4th, 6th, 7th, 9th, 10th, 11th and 12th segments; the lateral spines green tipped with purple brown.
+The larva display ten pairs of long, horizontally projected, delicately branched spines.
+They are grass green with a dorsal row of large purplish-brown angulated spots.
+They may have a small, pure white diamond spot in its middle.
+These dorsal spots placed on the anterior half of the 4th, 6th, 7th, 9th, 10th, 11th and 12th segments; the lateral spines are green, tipped with purple brown.

 Pupa

-Green, but with two lateral brown marks, each with a dirty-white centre and two brown points equally with whitish centres between these and the terminating projection.
+The pupa are green, with two lateral brown marks, each with a dirty-white centre and two brown points equally with whitish centres between these and the terminating projection.